 The Context Of Salt And Light Meaning

-To understand the salt and light meaning we need to understand the context in which it was written.
-We find this passage in the beginning of the most famous sermon Jesus ever gave, what we call the sermon on the mount.
+To understand the meaning of salt and light we need to understand the context in which it was written.
+We find this passage in the beginning of the most famous sermon Jesus ever gave, what we call the Sermon on the Mount.

-Mark Moore says this of the Beatitudes, “The beatitudes describe the character of a Christian.
+Mark Moore says this of Jesus’ sermon, “The beatitudes describe the character of a Christian.
 We might get the impression that these kingdom citizens are monastics—some peace-loving, quiet, secluded cloister.
 Perhaps, because of their humble, submissive character, they could have little influence on their society.
 Jesus shatters these notions.
 These beatific citizens have, oddly enough, a worldwide impact.”

 The same is true for us today.
-If we apply the meaning of Matthew 15:13-16 to our lives, we can change the world around us.
+If we apply the Matthew 15:13-16 meaning to our lives, we can change the world around us.

 The Meaning Of Matthew 5:13-16